F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 Using Microsoft Managed Identities for Log Analytics
 ````````````````````````````````````````````````````
-Telemetry Streaming v1.11 adds support for sending data to Azure Log Analytics with an Azure Managed Identity.
+F5 BIG-IP Telemetry Streaming v1.11 adds support for sending data to Azure Log Analytics with an Azure Managed Identity.
 For specific information on Managed Identities, see |managedid|.

 **Important:** The managed identity assigned to the VM must have at the minimum, the following permissions (see the Azure documentation for detailed information):